projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

    * - ``virtio-hyper_dmabuf``
      - Virtio device that allows sharing data buffers between VMs using a dmabuf-like interface.

-   * - ``virtio-hdcp``
-     - Virtio High-bandwidth Digital Content Protection (HDCP) type device.
-HDCP is technology intended to protect unauthorized duplication of high definition (HD) video and audio as it travels across connections.

    * - ``virtio-heci``
      - Virtio Host Embedded Controller Interface, parameters should be appended